logzio/logz-docs/_source/user-guide/optimizers/index.md

   - sboroda
 ---

-Optimizers are scheduled events that you can set to export logs and aggregations to a timeless account.
-This way, you can retain important data for as long as you have a Logz.io account, giving you visibility into long-term trends.
+Optimizers are query-based rules that allow you to store logs and aggregations to a timeless account for extended retention.
+This way, you can retain important data for as long as you like for long term visibility.

 ![Optimizer definitions]({{ site.baseurl }}/images/optimizers/optimizers--optimizer-definitions-annotated.png)